facebook/zstd/contrib/pzstd/README.md

 # Parallel Zstandard (PZstandard)

+Parallel Zstandard is a Pigz-like tool for Zstandard.
-Parallel Zstandard provides Zstandard format compatible compression and decompression that is able to utilize multiple cores.
+It provides Zstandard format compatible compression and decompression that is able to utilize multiple cores.
 It breaks the input up into equal sized chunks and compresses each chunk independently into a Zstandard frame.
 It then concatenates the frames together to produce the final compressed output.
 Optionally, with the `-p` option, PZstandard will write a 12 byte header for each frame that is a skippable frame in the Zstandard format, which tells PZstandard the size of the next compressed frame.